Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/objective_functions.rst

 optimizers, the gradient information is enough to find a better point.
 If the flag is not set, calling ``eval`` is not allowed, and other functions return meaningless values like ``qnan``.
-The flag ``HAS_CONSTRAINT_HANDLER`` indicates that cosntraints are represented by a secondary object.
+The flag ``HAS_CONSTRAINT_HANDLER`` indicates that constraints are represented by a secondary object.
 This object can be quried and might offer more spcial information about the constraints. for example it might indicate that it reprsents box constraints - in this case the exact shape of the box can be queried and an algorithm might choose a specific strategy based on this information.

 Interface